benracine/elodin-rocket/rfd/0001-simulation-design.md

 * Collect results into one Polars DataFrame.
 * E.g. find the greatest range associated with a positive Z.
 * Refine the analysis to include an interpolation process when the position flips from positive Z to negative Z between a time step in order to refine the accuract a bit.

+Also, explore Monte Carlo simulations.
+I had assumed that those only allowed for random perturbations in inputs and required connecting to AWS, but I haven't yet had time to explore that.